scottbale/tweet-purge/log.md

 I just noticed I'm inconsistent on where I place the map of metadata on `defn`s in the `purge` namespace.

+## 11/26/20

+checklist to make repo public:
+* clean up `README.md`, document steps for someone else to use this
+* tar up jar and script, upload to GH as a release?
+* `try-catch` main method
+* consistent metadata
+* `id-try-catch-logging` todo
+* remove most commented code snippets, possibly convert to unit tests

+re-arranged subdirectories of files; bash scripts WIP

 ## Appendix

 sample delete response